cisagov/get.gov/pages/domains/domains_moving.md

 ### Online and offline branding

 Domain names show up in more places than just online.
-They're printed on paper products (like letterhead or business cards), vehicles (painted on or included on license plates), or public signage (advertising, road signs).
+They’re printed on paper products (like letterhead or business cards), vehicles (painted on or included on license plates), or public signage (advertising, road signs).
 Create a timeline for reviewing and updating this content.

 ### Let us know when you move to .gov

-If you announce your transition on social media, tag us at [\@cisagov](https://twitter.com/cisagov).
+If you announce your transition on social media, tag us at [\@cisagov](https://twitter.com/cisagov) on Twitter.
 We'd love to help you get the word out!

 ## Find out if you're eligible for financial assistance